douniablk/Machine-Learning-Project-Checklist/readme.txt

-This checklist can guide you through your Machine Learning projects.
-There are  eight main steps:
+This checklist can guide you through your Machine Learning projects.There are  eight main steps:
 1. Frame the problem and look at the big picture.
 2. Get the data.
 3. Explore the data to gain insights.